mjctechguy/dotfiles/README.md

 ```

 ## Extras
-Font Awesome is reqiured for icons used in waybar, but I use this font package instead which includes Font Awesome 4.7 and other fonts: https://github.com/gabrielelana/awesome-terminal-fonts
+Font Awesome is reqiured for icons used in waybar, but I use this font package instead which includes Font Awesome 4.7 and other icon fonts: https://github.com/gabrielelana/awesome-terminal-fonts

 ## Credits
 Dracula for themes and colours: https://draculatheme.com/